 Seems pretty obvious, but I would just like to warn you one more time.
-Fines for camping on spots where it is not allowed are expensive!
-If you get caught it will probably your most expensive night ever!
+Fines for camping on spots where it is not allowed is expensive!
+If you get caught it will probably be your most expensive night ever!

 Also, don’t camp where it says rest-area or truck-stop.
 The rest areas are only day-use areas where people can stop over to have a brake or use the toilet.
 Truck-stops are for trucks, and not for you!
 Respect them, as they have fewer places to stay than you.

 Free camps can be crowded, especially during high season.
 The later you arrive the smaller your chances of having a spot.
 If camps get crowded you will most likely find this information in the wiki camps app, so make sure to check it out.

 Always make sure to have a back-up spot in mind.
 If a free camp is already filled up, you can go to your back-up camp.

 There are very few free camps that light up the walking paths when it’s dark.
 Make sure to bring a flash-light or a headlamp when you go free camping.
 This way you are able to find the toilet block without bumping into trees or stepping on snakes!